 I'm an Enneagram Type 6w5, ESTJ, Upholder-Questioner.
 It feels most natural for me to introduce myself relative to my roles and relationships, so let's start there.

 I'm a wife.
-I've been married 23 years to Damien.
+I've been married since 1996 to Damien.
 We met and married while I was in university, ie: we were young.
 We've had many adventures, we've weathered changes in ourselves and our marriage, and we're in it for the long haul.

-I'm a mother to Céline, Laurent, and Brienne who are in their late teens and early young adulthood.
+I'm a mother to Céline, Laurent, and Brienne who have all arrived, quite recently, on the shores of a land marked "young adulthood".
 They are my heart and raising them has been the primary occupation and pre-occupation of my adult years.
 And a big focus of writing on my blog.

-I'm a writer and online content producer.
-I grew into that work through blogging and I'm now self-employed as a part-time freelancer.
+I'm a writer; online content creator, producer, and manager; and marketing assistant.
+I grew into that work through blogging and I'm now self-employed as a virtual assistant in those capacities.

 I'm a homemaker.
 I keep things organized, manage resources and spaces, create a cozy and welcoming environment, putz in the garden, and occasionally make stuff with my hands.
 Home is a safe space for my people to be who they are.

-I'm a thinker and an educator.
-A bachelors of Education started me on this track, freedom homeschooling my kids for 15+ years got me established and it's my intention to build a future career on this foundation.
+I'm a thinker, educator, and student.
+A bachelors of Education started me on this track, freedom homeschooling my kids for 16 years got me established, and I'm now returning to school as a grad student with the intention to build a future career on this foundation.

 I'm a traveler, adventurer, and outdoors woman.
 I need to go places.
 I need to be active.
-I need to regularly be in nature, wearing a backpack, moving on skis, sleeping in a tent.
-I'd love to add a bike, kayak, and small camp trailer to my list of gear.
+I need to regularly be in nature, wearing a backpack, moving on skis, paddling a canoe, sleeping in a tent.
 Once upon a time I hiked the Appalachian Trail with my family.

 Like I wrote on my vocational biography (there is a lot of overlap between the professional and personal in my life) I write, teach, think about, talk about, and take care of things related to human well-being in personal, familial, community, and educational contexts.
 My work and my heart is about People, Spirit, and Ideas.